tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

         return {'content':content_dict,'style':style_dict}
 {% endhighlight %}

-Now we create our loss model using above class
+Now we create our loss model using the above class

 {% highlight python linenos %}
 loss_model = LossModel(vgg, content_layers, style_layers)
 {% endhighlight %}

-Lets define loss function for calculating content and style loss, below methods `content_loss` and `style _loss` calculates content and style loss respectively.
-With weighted averaging of these losses we derive perceptual loss defined in `preceptual_loss` function.
-The details of these loss functions are covered in previous post.
+Let us define loss function for calculating content and style loss, below methods `content_loss` and `style _loss` calculates content and style loss respectively.
+With weighted averaging of these losses, we derive perceptual loss defined in `preceptual_loss` function.
+The details of these loss functions are covered in the previous post.

 {% highlight python linenos %}